BitEU/LiveLedger/README.md

 ## Future Enhancements

-- [ ] Graph/chart generation and visualization support like how GNUPlot does it
+- [ ] Continue bugfixing the plotting feature
 - [ ] Conditional formatting
 - [ ] Search and replace
 - [ ] Sorting and filtering